Surrogacy Law Solicitors

 What rights does a surrogate have?

-Under UK surrogacy law, the surrogate (and her husband, if she’s married) will be the child’s legal parents.
-The surrogate has the legal right to keep the child, even if the baby was conceived using donor eggs or embryos and isn’t genetically related to her.
+Under UK surrogacy law, the surrogate (and, if married, their husband) will be the child’s legal parents.
+The surrogate has the legal right to keep the child, even if the baby was conceived using donor eggs or embryos and isn’t genetically related to them.

 Surrogacy contracts aren’t legally enforceable, even when entered into and signed by all parties.
 To become the legal parent of a child born to a surrogate, you only have two options: apply for a Parental Order or adopt the child.